-We all know that sleep is an important part of our lives – so much that in fact we spend about 1/3 of our lives asleep.
+We all know that sleep is an important part of our lives -in fact we spend about 1/3 of our lives sleeping.
 When you are well rested you feel happier, more alert, and more energetic.
 In other words, sleep is necessary for the brain and body to repair and develop properly, and that is especially true during the fist years of life.
-Quality periods of sleep are just as important to your baby as the food you provide!
+Quality periods of sleep are just as important for your baby as the food you provide!

-As parents, you may have witnessed first-hand the effects of a missed nap or a bedtime delay – it’s not a pleasant experience.
-Lack of sleep not only impacts your baby’s mood, but also his attentiveness and concentration – which ultimately affects his learning and growth.
-When your baby is awake, every sound and movement is a new experience for him that will require energy to process.
+As parents, you may have witnessed first-hand the effects of a missed nap or a bedtime delay –it’s not a pleasant experience.
+The lack of sleep not only has an impact in your baby’s mood, but also in his attentiveness and concentration –which ultimately affects his learning and growth.
+When your baby is awake, every sound and movement is a new experience for which he will require energy to process.

 We know that babies devote most of their time to sleeping, right?
 But have you ever wondered how much of what you and your baby do together during the day, especially the learning moments, he will be able to remember?
-Is there an optimal time during the day that you should be teaching him new skills that will stay for the long term?
+Is there an optimal time during the day when you should be teaching him new skills?

 Well, researchers from the University of Sheffield and Ruhr University Bochum in Germany had those same questions.
 They wanted to figure out the optimal time for a baby to learn a new behavior.
-They especially questioned whether a daytime nap, right after learning, helped babies to remember.
-Their study focused on 216, six to 12 month-old babies – who were tested on their ability to remember newly learned skills.
+They especially questioned whether a daytime nap, right after learning, helped babies remember.
+Their study focused on 216 babies between six and 12 months old, who were tested on their ability to remember newly learned skills.

-“These findings are particularly interesting to both parents and educationalists because they suggest that the optimal time for infants to learn new information is just before they have a sleep,” said Jane Herbert from the psychology department at University of Sheffield.
+“These findings are particularly interesting to both parents and educationalists because they suggest that the optimal time for infants to learn new information is just before they go to sleep,” said Jane Herbert from the psychology department at University of Sheffield.

-An important takeaway about this study is the great learning opportunities parents can make out of the activities around the time their baby goes to sleep or nap.
-It goes to show how activities like reading books to your little one before he goes to sleep are extremely valuable!
+An important takeaway about this study is the great learning opportunities parents can create around the time their baby goes to sleep or nap.
+It shows how activities like reading books to your little one before he goes to sleep are extremely valuable!

 If you are wondering how many hours of sleep your baby should be having, here is a chart that can help you out!